Megabus – Great For Traveling Fans

 Megabus operates from popular transportation hubs in large cities, so your only part of it is getting to the transportation center.
 In my home town of Philadelphia, that would be the 30th Street Amtrak station.
 With most ballparks in downtown areas these days and easily reachable by public transit, you should be able to leave the car at home and save a ton.

-Nine hours is a long time to ride on a bus, but at least Megabuses are clean, air-conditioned and comfortable, with free Wi-Fi to keep you busy.
+Four hours is a long time to ride on a bus, but Megabuses are clean, air-conditioned and comfortable, with free Wi-Fi to keep you busy.
 You can take care of all that other business you are too busy driving to do, or you can go onto the upper level and enjoy the panoramic view.
 You’re allowed one piece of luggage and a carry-on bag, which for a weekend trip should be plenty.

 It isn’t perfect, according to some reviews I’ve read…sometimes buses are late (honestly…is there a bus service that’s always on time?), and a few people have complained that the Wi-Fi doesn’t always work.
-But to get from Baltimore to Boston and back practically for the price of the tolls, I’ll take it.